 Kubota RC54-71B, RC60-71B Common Problems This Manual Covers

-Slow your ground speed and raise engine to full rated RPM before entering heavy grass.
-Check the troubleshooting chart on page 24.
-If grass is wet or overly long, make a first pass at half the cutting width, then come back for the full swath.
-Raise cutting height above 2 in.
-(50 mm) minimum on thick or springy turf, as described on page 18.
+Back off your ground speed and bring the engine to full rated RPM before you hit heavy grass; the troubleshooting chart on page 24 walks through it.
+When grass is wet or long, take a first pass at half the cutting width, then return for the full swath.
+Keep cutting height at or above 2 in.
+(50 mm) on thick or springy turf, as noted on page 18.

 Manual Section: TroubleshootingCut quality is streaky with rows of uncut grass left behind p.
 24

-Verify engine is at full RPM and reduce ground speed until streaking stops.
-Inspect blades for damage or dullness per the maintenance checklist on page 20.
-Clear any debris packed inside the mower deck.
-On thick spring growth, the manual on page 18 recommends cutting grass twice or removing the front bars.
+Run the engine at full RPM and ease off ground speed until the streaking stops.
+Inspect the blades for damage or dull edges using the maintenance checklist on page 20, and clear any grass packed inside the deck.
+For thick spring growth, page 18 suggests cutting twice or pulling the front bars.

 Manual Section: TroubleshootingMower deck vibrates excessively during operation p.
 24

-Stop the tractor immediately and engage the parking brake.
-Inspect all pulleys and the underside of the deck for wrapped debris or clumped clippings.
-Check the drive belt for cracking or damage.
-Verify blades are balanced and not bent.
-Confirm blade bolts are torqued to 10 to 12 kgf·m (72 to 87 ft-lbs) per page 22 before resuming operation.
+Stop the tractor at once and set the parking brake.
+Look over every pulley and the underside of the deck for wrapped or clumped clippings, then check the drive belt for cracking.
+Confirm the blades are balanced and not bent, and that blade bolts hold 10 to 12 kgf·m (72 to 87 ft-lbs) per page 22, before you resume.

 Manual Section: TroubleshootingBlades scalping and gouging low spots across uneven terrain p.
 16

-Adjust all four gauge wheels to a consistent height on level ground following the procedure on page 16.
-Slow your turning speed sharply on corners.
-Raise cutting height above 2 in.
+Level all four gauge wheels to a matching height on flat ground, following the procedure on page 16.
+Ease your speed sharply through corners, and raise cutting height above 2 in.
 (50 mm) on rough or rolling terrain.
-On ridged ground, make a preliminary slow pass to locate high spots before committing to full-speed mowing.
+On ridged ground, make a slow scouting pass to find the high spots before you open up to full speed.

 Manual Section: Mower AdjustmentsDrive belt slips or squeals under load p.
 20

-Shut down and inspect the belt and all pulleys for packed debris per the maintenance checklist on page 20.
-Check for bent blades, which force the belt to work against an unbalanced load.
-Look for worn belt surfaces or fraying.
-Grease spindle shafts and the belt tension pulley pivot at every 50-hour interval to prevent premature wear on the drive system.
+Shut down and check the belt and every pulley for packed debris, as the maintenance checklist on page 20 lays out.
+Look for bent blades, which load the belt against an unbalanced spin, and for worn or fraying belt surfaces.
+Grease the spindle shafts and the belt-tension pulley pivot every 50 hours to head off early wear on the drive.

 Manual Section: MaintenanceGear box runs hot or shows oil seepage around the seal p.
 20

-Check gear box oil level on page 20.
-Top up to the correct capacity of 0.4 L (0.42 qts.) if low, using the specified gear oil type.
-Perform the first oil change at 50 hours, then every 150 hours thereafter.
-If seepage continues after correct fill, inspect the oil seal condition as described in the gear box oil seal change section on page 20.
+Read the gear box oil level on page 20 and top up to the 0.4 L (0.42 qts.) capacity if it sits low, using the specified gear oil.
+Run the first oil change at 50 hours, then every 150 hours after.
+If seepage keeps on after a correct fill, inspect the seal as covered in the gear box oil seal change section on page 20.

 Manual Section: MaintenanceFrequently Asked Questions